 On the other hand, green-carded residents must have their regular photo ID and green card to fly within the U.S. The card can also function as a driver’s license or other ID.
 You’re not required to have a passport for domestic travel.

-As of February 2021, there are no states that require passports from U.S. citizens to fly domestically.
+As of October 2022, there are no states that require passports from U.S. citizens to fly domestically.
 Your airline or the TSA should never ask you to present a valid passport.
-Of course, you can always carry it with you for additional identification in case you lose your other forms of ID.
+Of course, you can always carry it with you for additional photo identification in case you lose your other forms of ID.

 In short, you can fly to all 50 U.S. states and territories without a passport.
 Just make sure to carry either your driver’s license or a state-issued ID.
 To avoid frustrations in the future, ensure your driver’s license and other ID are REAL-ID compliant before May 2023.

-You’ll need a passport to travel internationally, though.
+You’ll need a passport (with a protective passport holder) to travel internationally, though.
 So, it’s vital not to leave it at home if your travel plans are likely to change.